 If aloe vera truly killed P. acnes bacteria, it would be very helpful in treating and preventing pimples or even cystic acne, which is typically much more difficult to treat.
 However, the matter has been medically reviewed, and there is no evidence that the plant can kill P. acnes on its own.

 What About Aloe Vera’s Healing Properties?

 Acne scars can be raised, indented, or hyperpigmented (dark spots), and once they’ve formed, aloe vera will not be of any help.
-Instead, it helps prevent them entirely by helping the healing process move along more quickly.
+Instead, it helps prevent scars entirely by helping the healing process move along more quickly.
 This prevents a buildup of melanin, the substance which gives our skin pigment, but which also encourages wound healing.

 Aloe Vera and Its Paradox of Absorption

 The best acne treatment is a consistent skin care routine that cleanses, treats, and moisturizes, like the Ultimate Kit available here at Exposed Skin Care.
-You can apply aloe vera gel from a bottle or directly from the plant before using the acne-fighting products 💪 included in the kit, but several of our products in the Ultimate Kit already include aloe vera extract, like our Clearing Tonic and Microderm Scrub.
-Despite the many uncertainties of using aloe vera for acne, the research agrees that aloe vera can improve acne when combined with standard acne-fighting ingredients like salicylic acid, benzoyl peroxide, and tea tree oil.
+You can apply aloe vera gel from a bottle, or directly from the plant before using the acne-fighting products 💪 included in the kit, but several of our products in the Ultimate Kit already include aloe vera extract, like our Clearing Tonic and Microderm Scrub.
+Despite the uncertainties of using aloe vera to treat acne, the research agrees that aloe vera can fight acne when combined with standard acne-fighting ingredients like salicylic acid, benzoyl peroxide, and tea tree oil.